alyssakalbus/DWD-FinalProject/README.md

-# Bioart as Biopolitics Final Project
+# Dynamic Web Development Final Project

 **I was unable to get this to run on Glitch because the database would't authenticate.
 Everything runs perfectly locally, I think I just need to rest and try again :/**